How can you bill more hours while juggling non-billable work – without burning yourself out?

 And if you’re being efficient without being effective, what’s the point?

-So one of the key elements of time management for lawyers is knowing what to focus on and eliminating everything else.
+So one of the key elements for your as a lawyer is knowing what to focus on and eliminating everything else.

 I always recommend that my clients determine what really matters with the “Champagne Moment” exercise. 🍾